nubart/blog-en/_posts/2017-08-03-how-to-write-script-audio-guide-museum.md

 ## Remember: you are writing for listeners, not for readers!

-Many museums plan to create an audio guide only to provide explanations in other languages ​​and to satisfy foreign visitors.
+Many museums plan to create an audio guide only to provide explanations in other languages and to satisfy foreign visitors.
 Some of them are tempted to use the existing descriptive text on the walls of the rooms as a script.

 However, most likely at least half of a museum’s visitors are from the same country as the museum.
 An audio guide not only fulfills the purpose of